MicrosoftDocs/cpp-docs/docs/cpp/arrays-cpp.md

 ## Overloading subscript operator

-Like other operators, the subscript operator ([]) can be redefined by the user.
+Like other operators, the subscript operator (`[]`) can be redefined by the user.
 The default behavior of the subscript operator, if not overloaded, is to combine the array name and the subscript using the following method:

-*((array-name) + (subscript))
+`*((array_name) + (subscript))`

 As in all addition that involves pointer types, scaling is performed automatically to adjust for the size of the type.
-Therefore, the resultant value is not \[n] bytes from the origin of array-name; rather, it is the [n]th element of the array.
-(For more information about this conversion, see Additive Operators.)
+Therefore, the resultant value is not *n* bytes from the origin of array-name; rather, it is the *n*th element of the array.
+For more information about this conversion, see [Additive operators](additive-operators-plus-and.md).

 Similarly, for multidimensional arrays, the address is derived using the following method:

-`((array-name) + (subscript1 * max2 * max3 * ... * maxn) + (subscript2 * max3 * ... * maxn) + ... + subscriptn))`
+`((array_name) + (subscript1 * max2 * max3 * ... * maxn) + (subscript2 * max3 * ... * maxn) + ... + subscriptn))`

 ## Arrays in Expressions

-When an identifier of an array type appears in an expression other than `sizeof`, address-of (**&**), or initialization of a reference, it is converted to a pointer to the first array element.
+When an identifier of an array type appears in an expression other than `sizeof`, address-of (`&`), or initialization of a reference, it is converted to a pointer to the first array element.
 For example:

 ```cpp
 char szError1[] = "Error: Disk drive not ready.";
 char *psz = szError1;
 ```

 The pointer `psz` points to the first element of the array `szError1`.
-Note that arrays, unlike pointers, are not modifiable l-values.
+Arrays, unlike pointers, are not modifiable l-values.
 Therefore, the following assignment is illegal:

 ```cpp
 szError1 = psz;